andrewdhood/cps_match/README.md

-# Using Inferential Statistics to Estimate Chicago Public Schools Selective Enrollment Applicant Distribution Parameters and Building a Monte-Carlo Simulation Model
+# The Weight of a Number: Recovering Population Distribution Parameters and Building a Monte Carlo Simulation from Truncated Admissions Data Using Inferential Statistics

-## Recovering Hidden Score Population Parameters from Chicago Public Schools Public Truncated Data Using Constrained Maximum-Likelihood Estimation and Building a Monte-Carlo Simulation to Predict Admission Probabilities
+## Recovering Hidden Score Population Parameters from Chicago Public Schools Public Dataset Using Constrained Maximum-Likelihood Estimation and Building a Monte-Carlo Simulation to Predict Admission Probabilities

 **Author:** Andrew Hood